 H. Executive Order 13211: Energy Effects

-This rule is not a “significant energy action” as defined in Executive Order 13211, “Actions Concerning Regulations that Significantly Affect Energy Supply, Distribution, or Use,” (66 FR 28355; May 22, 2001) because it is not likely to have a significant adverse effect on the supply, distribution, or use of energy.
-This rule simply finalizes the withdrawal of the July 2000 rule which has never taken effect.
+This rule is not a “significant energy action” as defined in Executive Order 13211, “Actions Concerning Regulations that Significantly Affect Energy Supply, Distribution, or Use”, (66 FR 28355; May 22, 2001) because it is not a likely to have a significant adverse effect on the supply, distribution, or use of Start Printed Page 79028energy.
+This rule simply proposes to withdraw the July 2000 rule which has never taken effect.
 We have concluded that this rule is not likely to have any adverse energy effects.

 I. National Technology Transfer and Advancement Act